 So, who do we believe is the best?

-It’s no surprise that monday.com believes that monday.com is the best virtual collaboration tool.
+It’s no surprise that we believe monday.com is the best virtual collaboration tool.

 - Our whiteboards make you feel like you’re side-by-side with your team.

-- File storage makes sure everyone has access to the latest version at the right time.
+- File storage makes sure everyone has access to the latest version at the right time, improving the workflow.

 - Task-based communication gets you the help you need precisely where you need it.